Jose Garcia Player Props: Reds vs. Pirates

 - Garcia hit .152 with three doubles, two home runs and nine walks.

-- Logging a trip to the plate in 48 games last season, he hit just one homer.
+- Appearing in 48 games last season, he hit just one long ball.

-- Garcia drove in a run in eight of 48 games last season (16.7%), including one game with multiple RBIs.
+- In eight of 48 games last season, Garcia picked up an RBI, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.